Extending Application.cfc's Using Mappings and Proxies

 <!-- Mapping for the admin SUBDIRECTORY Application.cfc.
 Note the admin prefix is attached at the end of this line.
 This points to the admin folder. --->

-I used rootCfc to identify the Application.cfc in the root directory, whereas adminCfc applies to the Application in the admin directory.
+I used rootCfc to identify the Application.cfc in the root directory, whereas adminCfc applies to the directory of the Application.cfc (in the admin directory).
 These variables can be named anything.
 Note that the "/admin" string at the end of the adminCfc mapping points to the 'admin' folder, which is a subdirectory.
 Now that we have the mappings in the root Application.cfc, we need to apply them to the extends statement in Application.cfc located in the subdirectory.
-In the /admin/Application.cfc template use:
+In the /admin/Application.cfc template like so:

 <cfcomponent displayname="xxx" sessionmanagement="xx" clientmanagement="xx" extends="rootCfc.Proxy">